Sauna Assembly Guide

 Seal each rooftop screw to protect from water damage.

-See our shopping list for recommended sealants.
+See our shopping list at the top of the page for recommended sealants.